Comprehensive Guide to Hair Transplantation: Understanding the Procedure, Candidacy, and Recovery Process

 According to Medihair, scarring is one of the most undesirable side effects feared by hair transplant patients.
 Regardless of the method used, you should expect to have scars on the back of your head.
 The only difference will be the degree of such.

-With the FUE technique, the scars may be so small for people to notice them easily.
+With the FUE technique, the scars may be so small that people notice them easily.
 This is understandable because the method is less invasive and involves the removal of tiny individual follicular units.

 Others will usually find it easier to notice these scars in the case of the FUT extraction method.
 The area where a strip of scalp is taken at the back may become rather conspicuous after healing.